 Wondering how to travel with young children?
-At Toddle, we believe that the wonder of adventure is the greatest gift we can give our children.
-Given the choice we choose experiences over things every time.
+At Toddle, we believe that the wonder of adventure is the greatest gift we can give to our little ones.
+Given the choice, we go for experiences over things every time.

-And whilst we would love to tick off all the epic adventures on the Lonely Planet top 10 family travel experiences, the great news is you don’t have to be snorkelling in The Cayman Islands to make the most of these benefits.
-It seems that it is the small differences in our surroundings whilst we are travelling that have the biggest impact on our little adventurers.
+While we would love to tick off all the epic adventures on the Lonely Planet Top 10 Family Travel Experiences, the great news is you don’t have to be snorkelling in The Cayman Islands to make the most of these benefits.
+It seems that it is the small differences in our surroundings while we are travelling that have the biggest impact on our little adventurers.

 Here our some of our favourite ideas for exploring the world that won’t cost the earth…

-1. Travel differently.
 If you can include an element of adventure to your journey you’re already making the most of your travel before you even arrive.
-What might seem mundane to we grown-ups can be magical to a small child.
-Sailing rather than flying can add a real element of excitement to the beginning of your adventure.
+What might seem mundane to us grown-ups can be magical to a small child.
+For example, sailing rather than flying can add a real element of excitement to the beginning of your adventure.
 Just watch their jaw drop the first time they see a ferry towering over them and their awe as they watch the waves crash against the side.
 All that extra room to run around is no bad thing either!

-So lets pack up those trunkies, stock up on baby-friendly sun cream and grab our passports.
+So let’s pack up those trunkies, stock up on baby-friendly sun cream and grab our passports.
 Don’t be afraid to travel with young children – after all, having a baby is where the real adventure begins!